AI, algorithmic, and automation risks and harms taxonomy

 The new taxonomy will be relevant to the following audiences:

 Researchers, academics, NGOs, journalists, teachers, and other civil society entities

 The new taxonomy will take an open-ended approach to identifying and defining risks and harms, whilst ensuring that important topics such as system governance, transparency, bias, privacy, safety, security, mis/disinformation, robotics and anthropomorphism, employment, and sustainability, are taken into account.

 The new taxonomy will be developed as follows:

-Identification and analysis of existing AI and risk taxonomies to assess their applications, benefits, and limitations.
+Identify and analyse existing standards and taxonomies to assess their applications, benefits, and limitations.